Potent, rigid, limpid plastic accessible in a number of good colors

 The acrylic sheet shows glass-like qualities – clarity, beams, and transparency.
-It weighs half the weight and is many times more effective than the resistance effect of glass.
-Acrylic sheet also called acrylic glass, Plexiglas, and Lucite and is very useful and transparent.
+The acrylic sheet weighs half the weight and is many times more effective than the resistance effect of glass.
+Acrylic sheet also called Acrylic Glass, Plexiglas, and Lucite is very useful and transparent.
 It is easy to assemble and bonds well with glues, pasters, bonding agents, and solvents.

 Acrylic Properties and Material Options

 The Acrylic sheet’s length, width, thickness, and diameter tolerances differ by dimension, model, producer, and grade.
 The Custom sizes and colors of acrylic sheets are also available upon request.
 There are several properties and material options given in the market for the same and some of them are:

 - Cast Acrylic Sheet has good chemical resistance and premium machining traits than other materials like Extruded Acrylic.
 It is available in paper and film masks.

 - Extruded Acrylic sheets can be produced to any length, which ends up in cost savings since yield loss will be decreased when pieces are cut from custom-sized sheets.
 It is best to thermoform and easiest to bond well using solvent cement.

 - Acrylic for Architectural Applications- The clarity, featherweight, impact resistance, and weather resistance of Acrylic makes it a preferred choice for architectural applications.
 Acrylic sheet is utilized in almost everything from windows and wall partitions to lighting fixtures and awnings.

 - Acrylic for Transportation Applications– Acrylic is utilized throughout the transportation industry in instrument panels, windows, windshields, and mirrors.